Respondent Funnel in the Data Modeler (CX)

 - Add your contact data as a source.

-- Next to the contact source, add a join.
+- Next to the respondent funnel source, add a join.

-- Under Right Input, select the respondent funnel.
+- Under Right Input, select the contact data.

 - Under Join condition, select Contact ID for both the left and right sources.